 Well-Architected Framework

-What are strong sign-in workflows
+What are strong authentication methods

 - Multi-factor authentication (MFA): Combination of one or more sign-in factors to verify a user's identity.